Hauntings of the Blennerhassett Hotel

 While the hotel was undergoing extensive renovations, the portrait of Mr. Chancellor was taken down, this apparently was the catalyst for a lot of strange occurrences.
 One night, as a guest was climbing to bed, he felt something weighing the bed down.
 He saw the figure of an older gentleman who turned to him and said, “I was here first”!
 When Mr. Chancellor’s portrait was returned to its rightful place, he was no longer disturbing guests.

 Elevators have been reported not to open on the right floor.
 It would almost always open on the 2nd floor even when nobody pushed that button.
-Several people who have come to the 2nd floor have claimed seeing a gentleman dressed in black walking down the hall.
+Several people who have come to the 2nd floor have claimed to see a gentleman dressed in black walking down the hall.

 The hotel’s library was once the First National Bank of Parkersburg.
 It is said that a truck once missed a turn and drove straight into the bank doorway, hitting a woman and killing her.
 Today, books on the library shelves fly off by themselves.
 The Red Room is a room in which no one wants to enter alone, often giving the feeling of dread and being watched.
 Doors of the room just open and close by themselves and get stuck.
 Ghostly children have also been heard playing in the guest rooms on many occasions.